jamestharpe/jamestharpe.com/content/3d-printing.md

 * **Slicer:** Software that converts a 3D model into layer-by-layer print instructions.
 * **STL file:** A "stereolithography" file that defines a set of 3-dimensional design in a layer-by-layer fashion.

-* Each filament will specify temperatures and other conditions required for successful prints
-* Clean the printer bed between uses with a small amount of alcohol and a microfiber cloth

 ## Online Resources